YoshiakiKoizumija142397/MethodDkaEn/README.md

 This program was created by converting my Android Java source code into JavaScript with the assistance of Microsoft Edge’s Windows Copilot.

 Thank you, Microsoft!

+---

+There are several typical factors that can cause the DKA method (Durand-Kerner-Aberth method) to fail to converge or to converge poorly.
+For someone well-versed in numerical analysis like Yoshifumi-san, the following points may be particularly noteworthy:

+⚠️ Common Causes of Non-Convergence or Poor Convergence

+- **Inappropriate selection of initial values**
+  Since the DKA method is based on the Newton method, convergence becomes difficult if the initial values are not close to the actual roots.
+  Especially when multiple roots (duplicate solutions) exist, having initial values too close together can cause denominators to approach zero, leading to numerical instability.

+- **Presence of multiple or closely spaced roots**
+  Because the DKA method simultaneously solves for all roots, closely spaced roots can strongly interact, slowing or even preventing convergence.

+- **Extreme values in polynomial coefficients**
+  Large variations in coefficient scaling can lead to inaccurate radius estimation for initial values, thus affecting convergence.

+- **Inadequate iteration count or tolerance settings**
+  If the tolerance is too large, it may appear to converge while lacking precision; if too small, an excessive number of iterations may be needed to achieve convergence.

+- **Numerical rounding errors and computational precision limits**
+  Especially in complex number calculations, rounding errors tend to accumulate, destabilizing the convergence criteria.

+🛠️ Tips for Improvement

+- Using Aberth's initial values has been shown to significantly improve convergence behavior.

+- When dealing with closely spaced roots, combining with other methods (e.g. Jenkins-Traub algorithm or complex plane subdivision methods) may be helpful.

+- Scaling or normalizing the coefficients can improve numerical stability.

+---